 In early work examining the evolutionary origins of economic behavior, he has shown that when monkeys are taught to use money, they display many of the hallmark biases of human economic behavior, suggesting that some of our most fundamental biases are evolutionarily ancient.
 Professor Chen's most recent work focuses on how people's economic choices are influenced by the structure of their language.
 His work has shown that how a person's language encodes future events influences future-oriented behaviors as diverse as saving, smoking, and safe sex.

-Professor Chen also consults and advises numerous companies on topics at the intersection of behavioral economics, business strategy, product design, and dynamic pricing.
-He currently serves as Head of Economic Research for Uber, where among other projects he redesigned Uber's dynamic "Surge" pricing model.
+Professor Chen also consults and advises numerous companies on topics at the intersection of behavioral economics, business strategy, and dynamic pricing.
+Most recently he was the Head of Economic Research for Uber, where among other projects he redesigned Uber's dynamic "Surge" pricing model.

-At Anderson, Professor Chen teaches core strategy and behavioral economics.
+At Anderson, Professor Chen teaches MBA core strategy and PhD behavioral economics.